-The Council works with Gangmaster and Labour Abuse Authority (GLAA) based upon specific intelligence and organised operations.
-In particular, the Private Sector Enforcement Team have worked on numerous cases with the GLA, Police and forced labour teams identifying high risk properties such as houses in multiple occupation.
-Modern slavery is within our communities;
+The Council works with the Gangmaster and Labour Abuse Authority (GLAA) based upon specific intelligence and organised operations.
+In particular, the Private Sector Enforcement Team have worked on numerous cases with the GLAA, Police and forced labour teams identifying high risk properties such as houses of multiple occupation.